 Increased culling, reduced milk or protein yield, increased adult cow mortality, and reduced reproductive efficiency are all potential results of disease in adult cows.
 Milk production is often profoundly reduced in cows with clinical disease.
 The duration of acute clinical syndromes is often short, but the effects of the disease may persist throughout the entire lactation.
 Early lactation is the highest risk period for many diseases.
 Disease during early lactation may reduce peak milk yields and therefore contribute to lower total lactational yields.
 Through advances in animal husbandry and health management programs, many farms have minimized clinical syndromes associated with infectious and metabolic disease.

-While epidemics of clinical syndromes still are seen, the nature of disease has changed on many dairy farms.
-The trend toward larger units and shrinking profit margins has encouraged a shift toward optimizing herd or group productivity through reduction of subclinical disease, such as mastitis, acidosis, and laminitis, which can have a major impact on productivity.
+Although epidemics of clinical syndromes still are seen, the nature of disease has changed on many dairy farms.
+The trend toward larger units and shrinking profit margins has encouraged a shift toward optimizing herd or group productivity through reduction of subclinical diseases, such as ketosis, mastitis, acidosis, and laminitis, which can have a major impact on productivity.

-The effects of disease on productivity can be direct (such as mastitis causing a profound reduction in milk yield) or indirect (reduced locomotor ability leading to reduced feed intake, thus causing reduced milk yield).
-Diseases occurring in early lactation can also cause cascading effects that ultimately lower productivity.
+The effects of disease on productivity can be direct (such as mastitis causing a profound reduction in milk yield) or indirect (lameness leading to reduced feed intake, thus causing reduced milk yield).
+Diseases occurring in early lactation can also cause cascading effects that ultimately reduce productivity.
 For example, periparturient disorders often are seen as a complex, and cows diagnosed with parturient paresis are at increased risk of retained placenta, complicated ketosis, and mastitis.
 Cows with dystocia and retained placenta are at increased risk of metritis.
+Subclinical ketosis leads to increased risk of displaced abomasum and reduced milk production.
 The best documented direct effect is the effect of mastitis on milk yield.
 A single case of clinical mastitis can result in a milk yield loss of 300–400 kg/lactation, with variations ranging from negligible to 1,050 kg.
-Mastitis during early lactation is associated with higher losses (450–550 kg) than in cases that are seen later.
+Mastitis during early lactation is associated with higher losses (450–550 kg) than cases seen later in lactation.
 (Also see Mastitis in Cattle.)

 Losses resulting from subclinical disease are often considerable.
-The best described relationship between subclinical disease and productivity is the effect of subclinical mastitis on milk yield.
-Each 2-fold increase in SCC >50,000 cells/mL caused a loss of 0.4 and 0.6 kg milk/day in primiparous and multiparous cows, respectively.
+The best described relation between subclinical disease and productivity is the effect of subclinical mastitis on milk yield.
+Each 2-fold increase in SCC >50,000 cells/mL caused a loss of 0.4 kg milk/day in primiparous cows and 0.6 kg milk/day in multiparous cows.
 Total lactational milk yields were estimated to be reduced by 80 kg for primiparous cows and 120 kg for multiparous cows for each 2-fold increase in the geometric mean SCC >50,000 cells/mL.
 Other subclinical diseases (eg, paratuberculosis) have also been related to reduced productivity.

-Last full review/revision July 2011 by R. Page Dinsmore, DVM, DABVP (Food Animal); W. Mark Hilton, DVM, DABVP
+Last full review/revision April 2014 by R. Page Dinsmore, DVM